bookpeep/build-slot-picker/README.md

 ## Needs attention

-* Unit tests
+* no Unit tests
-* Localization
+* no Localization. all hardcoded strings
 * When you click on a time slot, it only focuses on the element.
-It should remain selected when you lose focus
+It should be styled as the selected slot even when you lose focus
-* component does not have callbacks to pass in selected date/time
 * big mess passing around props here and there
 * poor styling
-* no textfield input for date. didn't have enough time to work on that
+* no textfield input for date. didn't have enough time to work on it and considered it out of scope
 * poorly named components